rmanak/notes/README.md

-# jekkly
+# Notes

-setting up jekkly
+This is the repo for <http://rmanak.github.io/notes>